As of 05/13/2021 (Note: we will update this page regularly as conditions change.)

 What about picnicking and camping?

-Can I just go escape to a small town somewhere near my favorite hiking spots?
+Can I finally travel to my favorite hiking and camping spots?

-What about visiting National Parks, National Monuments, Wildlife Preserves, etc.?
+What about visiting National Parks, National Monuments, Wildlife Preserves, State Parks, trails, etc.?

 Where can I find out about trail-related closures and trail event cancelations?